debragail/api_doc/source/protocols/vessel-charging/index.html.md

 # Need

-A statement of need for charging stations.
+A statement of need for charging services.
 Typically this will be sent by an electric boat that is looking for a charging station around certain coordinates.

 This request is sent to the decentralized discovery engine which responds with status `200` and a unique identifier for this request.
 The details of this request are then broadcasted to DAV entities that can provide this service. <a href="#bid">Bids</a> are later received as separate calls.